jarviscanada/jarvis_data_eng_JeshanChhabra/linux_sql/README.md

 # Test
 This is one of the main steps in SLDC.
-I have tested my all the quries and the scripts locaaly first so that i donot get any kind of errors when running inside the script.
-Thui has helpmed me to save alot of time in debugging itself.
+I have tested my all the queries and the scripts localy first so that i donot get any kind of errors when running inside the script.
+Thui has helped me to save alot of time in debugging itself.

 # Deployment

-I have deployed the application with the help of Docker where we instantiated the psql database.
+I have deployed the application in the Github only.
 All the information about the usage has been there only.

 # Improvements